 Take BRILINTA and aspirin exactly as instructed by your doctor.
 You should not take a dose of aspirin higher than 100 mg daily because it can affect how well BRILINTA works.
 Tell your doctor if you take other medicines that contain aspirin.
 Do not take new medicines that contain aspirin.

-Do not take BRILINTA if you are bleeding now, especially from your stomach or intestine (ulcer), have a history of bleeding in the brain, have severe liver problems, or are allergic to ticagrelor or any of the ingredients in BRILINTA.
+Do not take BRILINTA if you have a history of bleeding in the brain, are bleeding now, or are allergic to ticagrelor or any of the ingredients in BRILINTA.

 BRILINTA can cause serious side effects, including bleeding and shortness of breath.
 Call your doctor if you have new or unexpected shortness of breath or any side effect that bothers you or that does not go away.
 Your doctor can decide what treatment is needed.